Is there a term worse than “weak” for a salesperson? “Sloppy” is pretty bad. And “lazy” is terrible.

 And like I said before and feel compelled to emphasize now: Maybe it turns out our end user doesn’t know that you’re listed in the Marketplace because you didn’t know to tell her.
 She doesn’t realize she can just look it up.
 Again, this is NOT an unusual scenario.

-It’s Too Late if You Bring up Cloud Marketplace at the End of a Deal
+It’s Too Late if You Bring Up Cloud Marketplace at the End of a Deal

 If you did know that it was “useful” to bring it up and, importantly, you did know how to bring it up, you waited too long and she had already moved along with my proposal.
 Which would have been better than yours anyway because I was thinking a step ahead, not knowing whether you were an expert or…something else.